top of page

 It implies a patient and steadfast willingness to remain in a particular state or adhere to a specific set of rules, principles, or beliefs.
 When someone abides by something, they conform to it and show a commitment to its guidelines.
 For example, if one abides by the law, it means they follow it without breaking any rules.
 Additionally, "abide" can also suggest a sense of lasting or enduring, as in abiding by a decision or staying true to one's convictions over an extended period.
 It is a versatile word used to describe a variety of actions, from complying with regulations to enduring hardships or embracing values and ideals.

-Example sentences of abide
+Example sentences containing abide

 1. She had to abide by the rules of the competition.